olgaminaeva/gen-ai-coding/episodes/enhancing-coding-efficiency.md

 ## Autocomplete Feature for Docstrings

-Note that Codeium's autocomplete feature may also suggest docstrings as you type, further assisting in creating well-documented functions without needing to manually write them.
+Note that Codeium's Autocomplete feature may also suggest docstrings as you type, further assisting in creating well-documented functions without needing to manually write them.
 This can be particularly useful when you need to create specific wordings and have the freedom to customize documents interactively.

 ::::::::::::::::::::::::::::::::::::::::::::::::